Heritage Projects

 Apply

 Once you’ve started your application, you can save after each step and sign out of the grant portal.
-Your application will be saved as a draft and you can continue to work on up to the deadline.
+Your application will be saved as a draft and you can continue to work on it up to the application due date.
 Once you click “Submit,” your application is final.
 Please do not hesitate to contact us if you have any questions during the process.
-The deadline to apply is March 12, 2025, at 5:00 pm PST.
+The application due date is March 11, 2026, at 5:00 pm PST.
 At that point, all required materials, including Demographic Information, should be submitted through the grant portal.

 What’s in the Application?